Procedure: Student academic integrity

 - If as a result of consideration, review or inquiry, the decision maker decides the conduct was a minor mistake, no record of this decision is made on the student’s record.

-- The decision-making process is documented and individual student outcomes are placed on the student file in the University’s Electronic Records Management System (ERMS).
+- Course conveners, supervisors and the University Registrar use the Academic Integrity eForm to document decision-making processes and the individual student outcomes.
+Documents and outcomes are placed on the student file in the University’s Electronic Records Management System (ERMS) via the eForm.
 This includes, but is not limited to, records of communication, presented evidence and minutes from review or inquiry meetings.
 This is to ensure compliance with the record keeping requirements set out in the Policy: Records and archives management.
 Where appropriate, documents are placed on a confidential file.
 Separate records of the inquiry should not be maintained outside of University approved systems.

 Actions after a review or inquiry